From SQL Injection to Shell

 The value provided in the URL is directly echoed in the request and considered as an integer, this allows you to ask the database to perform basic mathematical operation for you:

-• if you try to access /article.php?id=2-1, the following request will be sent to the database SELECT * FROM articles WHERE id=2-1, and the article1's information will be display in the web page since the previous query is equivalent to SELECT * FROM articles WHERE id=1 (the subtraction will be automatically performed by the database).
+• If you try to access /article.php?id=2-1, the following request will be sent to the database SELECT * FROM articles WHERE id=2-1, and the article1's information will be display in the web page since the previous query is equivalent to SELECT * FROM articles WHERE id=1 (the subtraction will be automatically performed by the database).

-• >if you try to access /article.php?id=2-0, the following request will be sent to the database SELECT * FROM articles WHERE id=2-0, and the article2's information will be displayed in the web page since the previous query is equivalent to SELECT * FROM articles WHERE id=2.
+• If you try to access /article.php?id=2-0, the following request will be sent to the database SELECT * FROM articles WHERE id=2-0, and the article2's information will be displayed in the web page since the previous query is equivalent to SELECT * FROM articles WHERE id=2.

 These properties provide a good method of detecting SQL injection:

-• if accessing /article.php?id=2-1 displays article1 and accessing /article.php?id=2-0 displays article2, the subtraction is performed by the database, and you're likely to have found a SQL injection
+• If accessing /article.php?id=2-1 displays article1 and accessing /article.php?id=2-0 displays article2, the subtraction is performed by the database, and you're likely to have found a SQL injection.

-• if you put a quote in the URL (/article.php?id=1'), you should receive an error.
+• If you put a quote in the URL (/article.php?id=1'), you should receive an error.

 Detection on Strings